tonyzhang25/tonyzhang25.github.io/_pages/about.md

 **1/2021**:  Our first full report characterizing and modeling [few-shot learning and efficient exploration in a complex hierarchical maze](https://www.biorxiv.org/content/10.1101/2021.01.14.426746v1) is out on arxiv.

-**9/2020**: I've returned to Caltech full-time while remaining the ML Lead for a confidential Google X project part-time.
+**9/2020**: I've returned to Caltech full-time while remaining the ML Lead for a Google X project part-time.

 **6/2020**: I joined Google X as a AI Resident, continuing work on ML for behavior with multiple modalities.